ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/Hashes and Symbols.md

 Tutorial
 --------
-Hashes are similar to arrays.
-Basically, the difference is how you get data.
-For example,

-    myArray=[0, 1, 2]
-    # Get the data by numbers.
-    puts myArray[0] # prints 0
+Just like arrays, hashes allow you to store multiple values together.
+However, while arrays store values with a numerical index, hashes store information using key-value pairs.
+Each piece of information in the hash has a unique label, and you can use that label to access the value.

-Hashes are different.
-They are defined using `Hash.new`, or `myHash={}`.
-For example,
+To create a hash, use `Hash.new`, or `myHash={}`.
+For example:

     myHash={
         "Key" => "value",
-        "Key2" => "value2",
+        "Key2" => "value2"
     }

+This creates a hash with two values, each one indexed with a key.
+You can access a value like so:

     puts myHash["Key"] # puts value

-Note the commas.
-Another way to make a hash, is
+The other method of creating a hash is shown below:

     myHash=Hash.new()
     myHash["Key"]="value"
     myHash["Key2"]="value2"

-    puts myHash["Key"] # puts value
-Instead of using a string as the key, you can use a symbol, like this
+Instead of using a string as a key, you can also use a symbol, like this:

     myHash=Hash.new()
     myHash[:Key]="value"
     myHash[:Key2]="value2"

+You can access a value keyed to a symbol in the same way.

     puts myHash[:Key] # puts "value"

 When using `myHash={}` with symbols, symbols are used differently, like this